oqtane/oqtane.docs/src/pages/manuals/admin/installation/development-vs-code-linux.md

    You may need to change the destination folder according to your Apache configuration.

 8. **Configure Apache:**
-   Configure Apache to serve the Oqtane application following the instructions from the [Oqtane documentation](https://oqtane.org/documentation) on how to install Oqtane with Apache and MySQL or PostgreSQL.
+   Configure Apache to serve the Oqtane application following the instructions from the [Oqtane installation documentation](https://docs.oqtane.org/installation/index.md) on how to install Oqtane with Apache and MySQL or PostgreSQL.

 9. **Access Your Oqtane Application:**
    Access your Oqtane application by visiting the URL of your virtual host.
 For example, if your virtual host is `oqtane.example.com`, then your URL would be [http://oqtane.example.com/](http://oqtane.example.com/).